 Paying duty

 Depending on the type of goods you are moving, you may be eligible for schemes to reduce duty payment.
-Such schemes include UKIMS authorisations, preferential tariff rates, customs duty waiver, relief and suspense procedures.
+Such schemes include UK Internal Market Scheme (UKIMS) authorisation, preferential tariff rates, customs duty waiver, duty relief or customs special procedures.

 HMRC will calculate if a duty payment is required for your goods, based on the information in your declaration (either Supplementary Declaration or Full Frontier Declaration).